rapid-eth/ethers-react-system/README.md

 // script
 ```

+## Deploy Contracts

+Deploy Contracts Functionality WIP.
+Once the fucntionality is implemented and tested the documentation will be added.

 ## Send Transaction

 The ether object contains a sendTransaction function that can be used to interfact with a smart contract.
 The contractID and functionName to interfact with must be provided as well as an array of the parameters of the given function.